Honors Capstone Project

 Conclusively, the majority of subjects who answered the research questions changed their style of dress.
 Scrutiny of the data also determined that the number of subjects who changed their style of dress compared to those whose did not equated to 13.7% more subjects proving that being in an avant-garde culture different from America has a considerable impact on style of dress.

 Based on the research and the review of literature conducted by the author there are numerous theoretical reasons for the subjects’ drastic change in style of dress.
 One reason involves the role, the environment and in turn conformity plays in an individual’s style of dress and self perception.
 Another delves into the idea of self-monitoring in relation to ones’ self-confidence.
 Alternatively, the significance and rigidity of social class historically and its effect on dress in Americacompared to that of Great Britaincould have contributed to the shift in style of dress.
 Lastly, the fashionable image and the history of Londonand New Yorkas fashion capitals could have strongly impacted the dress and self-perception of the students surveyed.
 However, all of these plausible reasons require further research and added detail to the survey conducted to prove if they, in fact contributed to the drastic transformation in dress under discussion.

 Wilson, Erin, "The London Experience: A Study in the Persuasiveness of Dress" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 628.